usaid-cs/yesterday-i-learned/random.md

 1. If you use ["wide gamut"](https://en.wikipedia.org/wiki/Wide-gamut_RGB_color_space) displays, what you show on it should use 16-bit colours, or you will see some polarising effect on the image.
 1. Crockford's JSON/JSLint licence had a clause in there, saying ["The Software should be used for Good, not Evil."](http://dev.hasenj.org/post/3272592502/ibm-and-its-minions) So then IBM's lawyers had to ask for permission to use them for evil...
 1. The anti-skip feature in many CD players used significantly more power than having it off.
 That's why they have a switch for it.
-1. Terry Fox was born in Winnipeg in 1958.
-He had to stop running at Thunder Bay.
-Before he died, he specified no corporate sponsorship for any event in his name, "as he felt that it would detract from his goal of creating public awareness".
-He was right.
 1. At 300 million emails a day, Gmail might have real issues with regular hash collisions, not numerically, but by [the way entropy is gathered](https://stackoverflow.com/questions/1155008/how-unique-is-uuid).
 1. Louisiana is named after King Louis XIV, the dude who never bathed.
 1. When Thomas Jefferson was still around, USA was still divided widthwise by [The French](https://en.wikipedia.org/wiki/Louisiana_%28New_France%29) until the [Louisiana purchase](https://en.wikipedia.org/wiki/Louisiana_Purchase) (basically the middle 1/3 of the states).
 The remnants of that purchase was Quebec.
 1. The [Anker 20100 mAh battery pack](https://www.amazon.com/dp/B00X5RV14Y/) is just six of [these](https://www.amazon.com/Panasonic-NCR18650B-3400mAh-Rechargeable-Battery-Green/dp/B00DHXY72O) NCR18650B cells packed together.
 If the $42 battery pack has six of these, and two of these cost $15, You can take one of those packs apart for cheap cells.
 1. /r/fakenews existed before it was cool.
 It has nothing to do with that guy who keeps making up fake news.
-1. Instead of "Please play again / réessayez SVP", the "special edition" timmy cup reads "Happy Canada 150th / Joyeux 150e du Canada."
 1. The Australians tried to fight the emus.
 They lost.
 It was called the [emu war](https://en.wikipedia.org/wiki/Emu_War).
 1. If you can't [draw a clock](https://www.littlethings.com/brain-on-fire/?utm_source=iqx6&utm_medium=Facebook), you might [have](http://neuro.psychiatryonline.org/doi/10.1176/appi.neuropsych.12070180) [issues](http://www.alzheimersreadingroom.com/2009/12/alzheimers-clock-draw-test-detect-signs.html).
 1. Bethlehem is in West Bank now.
 The [Gaza Strip](https://en.wikipedia.org/wiki/Gaza_Strip) is the tiny thing that is neither Israel nor the West Bank.
 Together, West Bank and Gaza Strip make up [Palestine](https://en.wikipedia.org/wiki/State_of_Palestine).
-1. Michael J. Fox's middle name is Andrew.
-He changed from A to J [because his middle initial sounded too much like the Canadian "eh?"](https://en.wikipedia.org/wiki/Michael_J._Fox)
 1. At its height, Brunei, as the [Bruneian Empire](https://en.wikipedia.org/wiki/Bruneian_Empire), controlled the whole of [Borneo](https://en.wikipedia.org/wiki/Borneo), the world's third largest island that is now part of Malaysia and Indonesia.
 1. The basement is cooler in the summer, and colder in the winter.
-1. Canada went from [most ATMs per capita in the world](https://en.wikipedia.org/wiki/Banking_in_Canada) to [third most ATMs per capita in the world](http://data.worldbank.org/indicator/FB.ATM.TOTL.P5?year_high_desc=true).
-[SAD!](http://knowyourmeme.com/memes/donald-trump-s-sad-tweets)
 1. [Chartered banks](https://en.wikipedia.org/wiki/Banking_in_Canada)
 1. Excel's SUMPRODUCT(row1, row1...) multiplies two rows together and gives you a sum.
 Good for weighted tallies.
 1. [This converter](http://www.kylesconverter.com/frequency/hertz-to-frames-per-second) claims that display FPS and refresh rate Hz are equivalent units (30 FPS = 30 Hz).